f4exb/sdrangel/plugins/samplesink/remoteoutput/readme.md

-<h1>SDRdaemon sink plugin</h1>
+<h1>Remote output plugin</h1>

 <h2>Introduction</h2>

-This output sample sink plugin sends its samples over tbe network to a SDRangel instance's Daemon source channel using UDP connection.
+This output sample sink plugin sends its samples over the network to a SDRangel instance's Remote source channel using UDP connection.

 Forward Error Correction with a Cauchy MDS block erasure codec is used to prevent block loss.
 This can make the UDP transmission more robust particularly over WiFi links.

 The distant SDRangel instance to which the data stream is sent is controlled via its REST API using a separate control software for example [SDRangelcli](https://github.com/f4exb/sdrangelcli)

 The sample size used in the I/Q stream is the Rx sample size of the local instance.
-Possible conversion takes place in the distant Daemon source channel plugin to match the Rx sample size of the distant instance.
+Possible conversion takes place in the distant Remote source channel plugin to match the Rx sample size of the distant instance.
 Best performace is obtained when both instances use the same sample size.

 It is present only in Linux binary releases.